 In vitro fertilization (IVF) has allowed many couples to achieve parenthood through the use of specialized techniques to facilitate conception and a healthy pregnancy.
 If you are one of the many couples undergoing this treatment, you may be advised to consider genetic testing to ensure a healthy child.

 In some cases, infertility in men can be caused by a specific gene that affects their ability to conceive a child.
 This gene can be passed on to their children.
 Some genetic conditions are carried by the X or Y chromosome.
-These mutations can cause Fragile-X, hemophilia or other sex-linked conditions.
+These mutations can cause Fragile X syndrome, Klinefelter syndrome, Kallman syndrome, azoospermia (absence of sperm), microdeletions of the Y-chromosome, or other sex-linked conditions.

 Genetic Testing During Infertility Treatment

-Telemedicine Provides Detailed Information on Genetic Testing
+Advanced Tele-Genetic Counseling Provides Detailed Guidance and Information on Genetic Testing

 Technology has allowed many more people to benefit from medical advances that can help them live healthier lives.
-At Advanced Tele-Genetic Counseling, we use telemedicine to consult with couples undergoing infertility treatment to find genetic problems that can affect their ability to produce a healthy child.
+At Advanced Tele-Genetic Counseling, we use telemedicine to consult with couples experiencing infertility to help find genetic reasons that can affect their ability to produce a healthy child.